unknown source

 - book thickness upper bounds acyclic chromatic number by a computable function

-- bounded average distance does not imply bounded diameter – join of a path and a complete bipartite graph
+- graph classes with bounded average distance are not bounded diameter – join of a path and a complete bipartite graph

 - maximum leaf number upper bounds feedback edge set by a polynomial function